 Amantadine.
-The daily dosage of amantadine for persons aged $\geq 65$ years should not exceed 100 mg for prophylaxis or treatment, because renal function declines with increasing age.
+The daily dosage of amantadine for persons aged \geq 65 years should not exceed 100 mg for prophylaxis or treatment, because renal function declines with increasing age.
 For certain older persons, the dose should be further reduced.

 Rimantadine.
-Among older persons, the incidence and severity of central nervous system (CNS) side effects are substantially lower among those taking rimantadine at a dosage of 100 mg/day than among those taking amantadine at dosages adjusted for estimated renal clearance (275).
-However, chronically ill older persons have had a higher incidence of CNS and gastrointestinal symptoms and serum concentrations 2-4 times higher than among healthy, younger persons when rimantadine has been administered at a dosage of 200 mg/day (222).
+Among older persons, the incidence and severity of central nervous system (CNS) side effects are substantially lower among those taking rimantadine at a dosage of 100 mg/day than among those taking amantadine at dosages adjusted for estimated renal clearance (287).
+However, chronically ill older persons have had a higher incidence of CNS and gastrointestinal symptoms and serum concentra-